tonedefdev/terracreds/README.md

 }
 ```

-Once you have moved all of your tokens from the `terraform.rc` file to the `Windows Credential Manager` via `terracreds` you can remove the tokens from the `terraform.rc` file.
-If you don't remove the tokens, and you add the `credentials_helper` block to this file, Terraform will still use the tokens instead of `terracreds` to retreive the tokens.
-Be sure to remove your tokens from the `terraform.rc` file once you have used the `create` command to create the credentials in `terracreds` so you can actually leverage the credential helper.
+Once you have moved all of your tokens from this file to the `Windows Credential Manager` or `KeyChain` via `terracreds` you can remove the tokens from the file.
+If you don't remove the tokens, and you add the `credentials_helper` block to this file, Terraform will still use the tokens instead of `terracreds` to retreive the tokens, so be sure to remove your tokens from this file once you have used the `create` command to create the credentials in `terracreds` so you can actually leverage the credential helper.

-The last configuration step is to add a Terraform environment variable that points to the path fo the `terraform.rc` file.
-Terraform's documentation states that on Windows the default location is `%APPDATA%\Roaming\terraform.d\` however in our testing this wasn't the case.
+The last configuration step is specific to Windows.
+You will need to add a Terraform environment variable that points to the path fo the `terraform.rc` file.
+Terraform's documentation states that on Windows the default location is `%APPDATA%\terraform.d\` however in our testing this wasn't the case.
 You can set the environment variable one of two ways:

 Add the following to your PowerShell profile (`Microsoft.PowerShell_profile.ps1`) to persist this environment variable each time a PowerShell session is launched:
 ```powershell